IISH/oai4solr/README.md

     <!-- Example: -->
     <str name="static_query">visible:true</str>

-###enable_filter_query
+### enable_filter_query
 Use this when the OAI2 handler is invoked via a parent handler or proxy which attaches extra query conditions dynamically.
 For example when the client is not allowed to see certain records based on access policies.
 Filter query arguments must be appended to the oai handler with a -fq key.

-For example, if set:
+For example, if set to `true`:

     <bool name="enable_filter_query">true</bool>

-Clients may then append an -fq parameter to the oai handler's query string.
-However this setting is intended for server side control, where you can call the oai2 service internally like so in this pseude code:
+then backend clients can append a -fq parameter to the oai handler's query string.
+This setting is intended for server side control, so you can call the oai2 service internally.
+For example like this with pseude code:

     String OAI2_ARGUMENTS = capture_oai_arguments(client_request);
     String QUERY_FILTER_ARGUMENTS = get_query_arguments_from_user_authorities(client_id);
     HttpClient client = new HttpClient("http://localhost/solr/collection1/oai?" + OAI2_ARGUMENTS + "&qf=QUERY_FILTER_ARGUMENTS);

-##Solrconfig.xml configuration in full
+## Solrconfig.xml configuration in full
-Set the following in the solrconfig.xml document:
+If needed, set the following in the solrconfig.xml document:

     <config>